ElektraInitiative/PermaplanT/doc/architecture/05building.md

 Every folder created here represents a given feature and contains its domain specific code.
 For example, if a feature interacts with the backend via network requests, it would have a sub module `api` that encapsulates this.

-Features are allowed to import another features public API which is exported from its `index.ts` file.
+Features are allowed to import another feature's public API which is exported from its `index.ts` file.
 Features are also allowed to import all other previously mentioned modules if needed.